OAuth2 Clients

 allowedScopes

 The scopes that the client may request.
 The client does not have to request all scopes.
-Additionally, the scopes of the OAuth2 client don't have to be identical to the scopes of the extension.
+If the OAuth2 Client is used for an Extension, the scopes of the OAuth2 Client do not have to be identical to the scopes of the Extension.
 In many cases, it makes sense that the scopes differ.

 allowedRedirectURIs